-Michael R. Ward is global head of the firm’s Life Sciences Practice Group, head of the firm’s Patent Practice Group and co-chair of the firm’s Intellectual Property Practice Group.
+Michael R. Ward is global head of the firm’s Life Sciences Practice Group, head of the firm’s Patent Practice Group, co-chair of the firm’s Intellectual Property Practice Group and co-chair of our global AgTech + Food Industry practice.

 Dr. Ward is widely recognized as one of the world’s leading agriculture IP lawyers.
 As the founder and head of the firm’s Plant Intellectual Property Group, Dr. Ward manages a wide range of intellectual property issues related to plants and plant products.
 In the plant IP arena, Dr. Ward was recognized as one of the Top 50 Intellectual Property Trailblazers & Pioneers by the National Law Journal in 2014 and as an Innovator by The Recorder in its inaugural Innovators awards.
 He was also recognized in the “Lawyers to the Innovators” section of the 2013 edition of the Financial Times U.S. Innovative Lawyers report.
 LMG Life Sciences 2019 recognized Dr. Ward as a Life Sciences Star.
 In 2020, Dr. Ward was named San Francisco Biotechnology and Life Sciences Practice Lawyer of the Year by Best Lawyers in America.